MaltePetersen/Extracurricular-Activities-Management-Software-Backend/README.md

 ## Running the tests

 Explain how to run the automated tests for this system
+## Example Users
+Header should include Content-Type application/json You will need to verify the use before using it(if it isnt a CHILD or a USER.

+There are following test user to play around with:
+ * Parent_Test
+ * Employee_Test
+ * Employee_SchoolCoordinator_Test
+ * Management_Test
+ * Teacher_Test
+ * Teacher_SchoolCoordinator_Test
+ * User_Test
+ * Child_Test

+The password is always password
+One Paragraph of project description goes here

 ## Example Body User Creation with Rest Endpoint /register